djoudi/deploy/README.md

 * -u your username
 * -s your site / domain name
-* -t site type, available options: wordpress, wordpress-ms, phalcon, laravel
+* -t site type, available options: default, wordpress, wordpress-ms, phalcon, laravel
 * -d path to your site directory containing the index file

 for more helps